yourmasonjar/yourmasonjar.github.com/pricing.markdown

 - High resolution disc of edited images along with a signed release to reprint images
 - Travel fees may apply

-Other Portraits -- $130
+Other Portraits -- $150
 -----------------------
 - Session (approximately 2 hours) at the location of your chioce
 - Online proofing of images
 - High resolution disc of edited images along with a signed release to reprint images
-- Price listed includes a 2 hour session for up to 3 people.
+- Price listed includes a session (up to 2 hours) for up to 3 people.
 An additional $15 fee will be added for each additional party.
 - Travel fees may apply